davemo/blog.davemo.com/app/posts/2021-11-20-developer-experience-feedback-loops-and-an-opinionated-workflow-for-node-js-tool-development.md

 added 1 package, and audited 3 packages in 634ms
 ```

-Installing a package this way causes _three_ side-effects that we should know about
+Installing a package this way causes _three_ side-effects that we should know about.

 ```shell
 $ # a symbolic link for my_tool is created in node_modules